 Keep in mind though, that having one route and one route only can sometimes lead to disappointment.
 Life, careers and wants take many different twists and turns that are unexpected and sometimes discouraging, but as long as all roads lead to the end goal, that's all that really matters.
 Be willing to change your plan if it's not working.
 Don't just abandon your goal.

 This is the final piece of the puzzle.
 WHAT you're willing to do, give up or endure to achieve your goal is a critical question to ask yourself.
 If losing weight is your goal, you may be giving up soda, late night binging, partying, chocolates, a variety of indulgences or any number of cravings.
 If you're WHAT is "I'm willing to do whatever it takes, I am willing to give up watching TV, I am willing to spend more time in the gym, at work or with my family, they all make your WHAT stronger and your "but..." weaker.
 Your WHAT will help you eliminate those excuses that start to creep up when things get hard.

 It all comes down to choices and what's really important to you.
-Defining, clearly defining WHY you want something, HOW you can reach it and WHAT it will take to achieve it, are your first steps to success
+Your first steps to success are to clearly define WHY you want something, HOW you can reach it and WHAT it will take to achieve it.

-You can set a goal, make a plan and intend to follow-through with it, but you know what they say about good intentions?
-The road to hell is paved with them.
-That may be a little extreme, but even if it's not literally hell, if you're sacrificing your personal happiness for short term satisfaction or a fleeting moment of feeling good, it may over time feel like your own personal one.
+You can set a goal, make a plan and intend to follow-through with it, but you know what they say about good intentions... the road to hell is paved with them.
+That may be a little extreme, but even if it's not literally hell, if you're sacrificing your personal happiness for short term satisfaction or a fleeting moment of feeling good, over time it may feel like your own personal hell.

-Instead take a moment as this New Year begins and decide what your HOW, WHY and WHAT are.
-That will, from the onset, put you in control to make a thoughtful decision and a life-changing determination to do better, be better and live life on your terms...as you have defined it.
+As this new year begins, take a moment to decide what your HOW, WHY and WHAT are.
+That will put you in control to make a thoughtful decision and a life-changing determination to do better, be better and live life on your terms... as you have clearly defined it.